ddddddeon/short/README.md

 Before writing the long URL and its generated hash, the service queries the database for any entries already containing that hash.
 If the hash exists in the database and it matches the user-supplied long URL, the existing shortened URL is returned to the user.

 If the hash exists in the database but the corresponding long URL does **not** match the one supplied by the user, a hash collision has occurred.
 In this case, the hashing process is restarted but with an incremented salt value.
 This process repeats until there is no collision.
-Because the first step in the generation process an MD5 hash, collisions are exceedingly rare, and are reported to monitoring services when it does occur.
+Because the first step in the generation process is an MD5 hash, collisions are exceedingly rare, and are reported to monitoring services when it does occur.

 A couple of alternatives to MD5 hashing were considered: